cakephp/docs/en/models/saving-your-data.rst

 :php:meth:`Model::updateAll(array $fields, array $conditions)`
 ==============================================================

-Updates many records in a single call.
+Updates one or more records in a single call.
 Records to be updated are identified by the ``$conditions`` array, and fields to be updated, along with their values, are identified by the ``$fields`` array.